zhishan33/gitskills/readme.txt

-Createing a new branch is quick and simple.
+Createing a new branch is quick and simple. add merge.